ae9is/subtitle-chan/README.md

 Now that you've deployed your own translation api, you can enter the api key into subtitle-chan for translations to work.
 Please only put your api key into a web page you trust, and don't share it.

 If you run out of quota, you can:
-- Upgrade to a paid Google Workspace account (your quota will increase from 5k -> 20k calls per day)
+- Upgrade to a paid Google Workspace account (your quota will increase from 5k &rarr; 20k calls per day)
 - Try cycling api keys with another Google account

 Keep in mind that service providers keep tabs on traffic and can sometimes block the more flagrant violations of their apis.